24 hours customer service +9779849693351

 Annapurna North Base Camp Trek

-Annapurna North Base Camp Trekking is a less-explored and more pristine trekking trail compared with an Annapurna Sanctuary trek in the Annapurna region.
-For those seeking an alternative trek in the Annapurna region, this trek offers an adventure experience that is as unique as it is exhilarating
+The Annapurna North Base Camp Trek offers a pristine and less-explored alternative to the well-trodden paths of the Annapurna Sanctuary trek.
+For those seeking a different perspective on the Annapurna region, this trek promises an adventure that is as unique as it is exhilarating.

-The Annapurna Rural Municipality (ARM) group explored this route in 2019.
-Trekking associations like the Trekking Agency Association of Nepal (TAAN), the Annapurna Conservation Area Project (ACAP), and the Ministry of Tourism is promoting this historic trek route to various groups, travel agencies, and individual trekkers.
-Trekking organizations in Nepal, including the Annapurna Conservation Area Project (ACAP) and the Ministry of Tourism, are promoting this trek route among different groups, travel agencies, and individual trekkers.
+The Annapurna Rural Municipality (ARM) group explored this route in 2019, paving the way for its promotion as a historic trekking route.
+Trekking associations like the Trekking Agency Association of Nepal (TAAN), the Annapurna Conservation Area Project (ACAP), and the Ministry of Tourism have joined efforts to promote this trekking gem to various groups, travel agencies, and individual trekkers.

 Food and Accommodation